lwmqn/smartobject/README.md

 *************************************************
 <a name="API_set"></a>
 ### set(oid, iid, rid, value)
-Synchronously set a value to the specified Resource.
+Synchronously set a value to the specified _Resource_.

 * At client-side (machine), the `set()` method is usually used to **initialize** a _Resource_, but not write a value to a _Resource_.
 If you like to write a value to the _Resource_, you should use the `write()` method.
 Since writing something to somewhere may require some special and asynchronous operations, such as writing data to a wire, and writing data to a database.
 * At server-side (data center), use `set()` to _store the value of a Resource on the server_ is no problem.
 For example, when your request of reading a _Resoucre_ from a remote machine is responded back, you can use `set()` to store that _Resource value_ on the server.